Who Dares Challenge Cooper’s Safety Rules?

 We don't encourage it.
 We look for every opportunity to avoid it.
 We never take it lightly.
 But we don't categorically reject it either.

-Instead of teaching people to never even consider the possibility, and then potentially finding themselves in a situation where they have no choice, we should make all the risks and all the safeguards we need in such situations part of our training.
+Instead of convincing ourselves to not even consider the possibility that innocents could be put at risk from a line of fire we've been forced into, then finding ourselves unprepared for a situation where we have no choice, we should make these risks and the corresponding safeguards and alternatives to such a possibility part of our ongoing training.

 Our Rule #2 - Never point your gun at anything you can't justifiably put at risk.